 Focus Breathing

-Yes, kind of a lot, but not something I worry about in non-AF lenses, especially when they aren’t really designed for video and especially longer lenses like this.
+Yes, it’s kind of a lot, but it’s not something I worry about in non-AF lenses, especially when they aren’t really designed for video and especially longer lenses like this.
 I don’t think it’s that common to rack focus through the whole range of a 75mm equiv lens to the point where you will notice focus breathing in videography.

 Art & Character